eclipse-hono/hono/site/content/deployment/openshift.md

     $ minishift ssh -- sudo mkdir -p -m 777 /mnt/sda1/var/lib/minishift/openshift.local.pv/hono
     ~~~

-1. Set the `DOCKER_HOST` environment variable to point to the Docker daemon running inside the Minishift VM
+1. Set the `DOCKER_HOST` environment variable to point to the Docker daemon running inside the Minishift VM and set path to the OpenShift command line utilities

     ~~~sh
     $ eval $(minishift docker-env)
+    $ eval $(minishift oc-env)
     ~~~

 1. Build the Hono Docker images and deploy them to the Docker registry in the Minishift VM